Compensation Committee Charter

 Membership on the Committee shall be determined annually by the Board of Directors upon the recommendation of the Nominating and Governance Committee.
 Committee members shall serve until their successors shall be duly elected and qualified.
 The Board of Directors, in consultation with the Nominating and Governance Committee, may remove a member of the Committee at any time with or without cause and may appoint an independent director to fill the vacancy for the remainder of the term.

-The Committee shall be comprised of at least three members, each of whom shall meet the independence requirements of applicable law and the listing standards of The Nasdaq Stock Market Unless otherwise determined by the Board of Directors, each member of the Committee shall also meet the requirements of a “non-employee director” for purposes of Rule 16b-3 under the Securities Exchange Act of 1934, as amended (the “Exchange Act”).
+The Committee shall be comprised of at least three members, each of whom shall meet the independence requirements of applicable law and the listing standards of The Nasdaq Stock Market.
+Unless otherwise determined by the Board of Directors, each member of the Committee must also meet the requirements of a “non-employee director” for purposes of Rule 16b-3 under the Securities Exchange Act of 1934, as amended (the “Exchange Act”).
 The Board of Directors, with the assistance of the Nominating and Governance Committee, shall make a determination on the independence of each member and may also designate a chairperson for the Committee.
 If a chairperson of the Committee is not designated by the Board of Directors, the members of the Committee may designate a chairperson of the Committee by majority vote of the full Committee membership.